Toxic Burden of the Average Adult

-Every time you take a breath of air, eat, drink, travel or work, you could be packing more into your body’s increasing toxic burden.
+Every time you take a breath of air, eat, drink, travel or work, you could be contributing more into your body’s increasing toxic burden.
 According to the American Lung Association report released in 2009, about 60 percent of Americans (more than 186 million) live in environments that endanger life.
 This paints a grim picture of the toxic burden of the average American adult.

 What Is the Toxic Burden of the Average Adult?